 ```

-We add the job page URLs to a scraping list and request them concurrently.
-The `parse_job_page()` function then reads the hidden script tag and pulls the HTML inside the description field.
-Job postings expire often, so swap in current URLs when you run this.
+We add the job page URLs to a list and request them concurrently. `parse_job_page()` reads the hidden script tag and pulls the HTML from the description field.
+Postings expire often, so swap in current URLs when you run this.

 Here is what the job page scraper output looks like: